 The preliminary Project Baseline Schedule shall be the Project Schedule until the Project Baseline Schedule is accepted by TxDOT.
-The Project Baseline Schedule shall be a detailed CPM schedule based on the preliminary Project Baseline Schedule set forth in Exhibit 10 of the Agreement.
+The Project Baseline Schedule shall be a detailed CPM schedule based on the preliminary Project Baseline Schedule set forth in Exhibit 10 of the Agreement for the IH 635, IH 635/IH 35E Interchange, IH 35E, and IH 635/US 75 Interchange Sections.
 The Developer shall submit the Project Baseline Schedule to TxDOT no later than 90 Days following NTP1.
+The Developer shall update the Project Baseline Schedule to include the IH 35E Capacity Improvement Section and submit the updated Project Baseline Schedule to TxDOT no later that 90 days following TxDOT's issuance of intent to issue NTP3 under Section 7.7.2.3 of the Agreement.
 TxDOT will review the Project Baseline Schedule within 28 Days of submission.
 In the event that TxDOT does not accept the Project Baseline Schedule, the Developer shall revise and resubmit it.
 For each resubmission of the Project Baseline Schedule, TxDOT will review it within 21 Days of resubmission.